-Why spend your hard-earned dough on fire hydrant and bus stop violations?
+Why spend your hard-earned dough on a fire hydrant and bus stop violations?

 Preventive medicine is the best cure for fire hydrant and bus stop parking violations.
-Read this post every 4 hours for the next two weeks, and call me in the morning if you still get a parking ticket.
+That is to say, read this post every 4 hours for the next two weeks, and call me in the morning if you still get a parking ticket.

 Fire hydrant violation

 A picture is worth 1000 words.
 Here is a picture and a few words:

 A bus stop extends from the BUS STOP SIGN in the direction(s) of the little arrow under the little bus on the BUS STOP SIGN, until: